 Shipping is generally fast, and all the meals are packaged neatly for storage purposes and so there aren’t any messes in transit.
 However, note that you don’t get to pick each meal option, so you’re somewhat limited to what they decide to give you every week.

-- All meal options are low-carb
+- All meals are low-carb

 - Some meals taste too similar to one another